-COM 633 Content Analysis Research Methods (4-0-4).
+COM 533 Content Analysis Research Methods (4-0-4).
 An empirical and systematic investigation of documented messages in print, graphical, and audio-visual forms and observed human communication behaviors.
 Focuses on the design and execution of content analytic studies, including form vs. content variables, measurement issues, reliability and validity assessment, a systems view of research findings, use of a computer text analysis program, and traditional human-coder techniques.

-COM 634 Ethnographic/Qualitative Research Methods (4-0-4).
+COM 534 Ethnographic/Qualitative Research Methods (4-0-

+4).
 Assumptions behind and strategies for conducting ethnographic research.
 Qualitative techniques of data collection, including intensive interviews, field observations, and use of various cultural texts.
-Methods observations, and use of various cultural texts.
 Methods of data analysis and the writing of ethnographic studies.
 Emphasis on the ethnography of communication.

-COM 635 Participant Observation/ Interviewing Methods (4-0-4).
+COM 535 Participant Observation/ Interviewing Methods (4-0-4).
+COM 535 Participant Observation/ Interviewing Methods (4-0-4).
 An examination of the basic principles and strategies of participant observation, a method of collecting information utilizing creative judgment and systematic procedures.
 Theoretical basis for collecting data using the combination of qualitative and quantitative methodologies is discussed.
 Techniques of interviewing and mini- fieldwork participant observation are discussed and practiced.

-COM 640 Persuasive Communication and Campaigns (4-0-
+COM 540 Persuasive Communication and Campaigns (4-0-